 For more information, please see specific IDSN pages on the European Parliament, the Commission/the EEAS and the Council with further references and resources.
 IDSN is also a member of the Brussels-based Human Rights and Democracy Network (HRDN).

-Read about the European Union in our Annual Reports
+Read about IDSN’s work with the European Union in the EU chapter of our Annual Reports